 1. Create a story around family and friends

-At holiday gatherings, we tend to whip out our cameras for posed group portraits.
+At holiday gatherings, we tend to take a lot of posed photos.
 While these are must-have images for any album, there are all kinds of in-between scenes that add to the story.
-Consider candid shots of people cozied up by the fire or huddled around a board game.
-Every family event brings together a cast of unique characters and personalities, so remember to include pictures of individuals, too.
+Consider taking candid photos of people cozied up by the fire or huddled around a board game.
+Every family event brings together a cast of unique characters and personalities, so remember to include photos of individuals, too.
 And don’t forget the cute and cuddly pets in your holiday portraits and Christmas pictures!

 2. Capture the seasonal mood

-In most places, it’s hard to ignore the weather when winter rolls around.
-Even in milder climates, we associate the shift in seasons with shorter periods of daylight and changing landscapes.
+It’s often hard to ignore the weather when winter rolls around since we tend to associate the shift in seasons with shorter periods of daylight and changing landscapes.
 For background shots with a holiday feel, keep an eye out for vibrant city streets as well as natural scenes and wildlife.
 Take photos during different times of day or night, and try zooming in on festive lights or glowing candles.
 A little blur is ok sometimes, and it can help create a dreamy, nostalgic, or peaceful mood.
 These kind of holiday pictures are great for adding variety and style to your family photo album, or for enlarging and printing as wall décor.

 3. Mix in moments of food and celebration

 The more people there are in one place, the faster things happen.
-Be ready to take spontaneous shots of everyone (especially kids!) on the move—hanging ornaments or unwrapping gifts one minute, and enjoying family sports or snowy adventures the next.
+Be ready to take spontaneous Christmas pictures of everyone (especially kids!) on the move—picking out a Christmas tree or unwrapping gifts one minute, and enjoying snowy outdoor adventures the next.
 Try setting your camera to burst mode or taking short videos if you want to record more of the action, start to finish.
 You might be surprised how many of these candid moments end up as top picks for your custom wall art projects.

 There is nothing quite like a holiday road trip!
-Instead of putting on the lens cap until you reach your destination, take your camera out during the journey so you can snap pictures of the changing scenery.
+Instead of keeping the lens cap on until you reach your destination, take your camera out during the journey so you can snap pictures of the changing scenery.
 Stopping for treats along the way?
 Snap a quick pic.
 From backseat selfies to roadside attractions, give yourself time to soak up the excitement of going places.
 Getting outside your everyday routine can also invite moments of spontaneity and creativity.
 Have fun capturing your holiday story one moment at a time!